tombenke/rest-tool/docs/server.md

 In such situations you need your independent front-end environment as well as you should be able to connect to the real implementation instead of the mock server.
 For security reasons, in such cases you usually should deploy your front-end to the application server, that can be rather time consuming.
 This is the case, when the proxy comes into the picture.
 You can continue using your mock server as static content provider, to load your front-end application, but you can switch on its proxy function to forward the service calls to a remote server, that is the application server your front-end should be tested with.

 In order to use this feature, create a configuration of the server (according to the [The mock server configuration](server.html#the-mock-server-configuration) section) to enable the proxy function that forwards the requests to the test application server, and continue using the mock to provide its static content that you have been used so far for development.
 This way, you can connect to the real, or test application server without the long-lasting deployment process, and easily switch back and forth between the mock and the other back-end implementation.

+Using an array of forwarding rules, it is possible to proxy different services toward differend servers.
+For example you can use the original mock server to provide the frontend code under development provided as static content directly by the mock server.
+Then you an also provide some basic REST services also by the mock server (`/monitoring/isAlive`, etc.).
+At the same time you can add some rules to forward the REST calls to an other Node.js, PHP or JEE backend server.
+Moreover you can add an other proxy rule to forward REST calls to a third party messaging middleware (RabbitMQ, HornetQ, etc.).

+You can individually enable/disable the forwarding of each service call, using the `active` field in the configuration.
+This way, you can first use the mock services, until the final implementation gets ready to use.
+Then you can switch out to the real backend service one-by-one.